This article provides information regarding GFI LanGuard licensing.

 If two out of the three identification methods match, it is considered the same device and will not consume any additional licenses.

-The first action above is performing an actual GFI LanGuard scanning towards a target computer.
-This means that a simple network discovery will not affect the license count.
+A scan refers to LanGuard identifying information about the system other than what is normally discovered using things like ping/DNS lookups.
+This is typically when scanning profiles like System Information/Full Scan/Missing Patches are used.
+Therefore, a simple network discovery or SNMP walk/audit will not affect the license count.
 It is a Windows setting that affects whether your computer can see (find) other computers and devices on the network and whether other computers on the network can see your computer, and does not imply that each new machine that is discovered is using the license.
 It only adds the new computers to the dashboard.

 GFI Licenses are allocated for a specific version of the product and are would not work with previous versions.
 For example, a LanGuard version 12 license will work in builds 12.0 and onwards but not in 11.4 or earlier.